Our Vision - Hospice Mid-Northland

-By 2025 Hospice becomes sustainable and a valued/integral part of the Mid-Northland Community by educating and encouraging 45,000 conversations about our service.
+By 2025 Hospice becomes sustainable and a valued/integral part of the Mid and Far Northland Communities by educating and encouraging 45,000 conversations about our service.

 Dying is a natural and normal part of our lives, but sometimes it can be challenging to talk about it openly.
 Asking challenging questions or finding the right words can be difficult, but we need to keep talking openly about dying and death, and what it means to us and those around us.